Privacy Policy

 Sharing

-We do not sell your information.
-We do not share it with advertisers or analytics partners.
-The only third parties that receive any data are the infrastructure providers listed above (AWS, RevenueCat, Apple), and only to perform the functions we use them for.
+We do not sell your information, and we do not share it with advertisers.
+The only third parties that receive any data are the service providers listed above (AWS, RevenueCat, Mixpanel, Apple), and only to perform the functions we use them for.

 Retention